chaaz/versio/docs/reference.md

   It will search the repository for projects, and create a new `.versio.yaml` config based on what it finds.
-It will also append `/.versio-paused` to your `.gitignore` file, as a safety measure while using the `release --pause` command.
+It will also append `/.versio-paused` to your `.gitignore` file, as a safety measure while using the `release --pause` command. `init` will skip any hidden directories and files, as well as directories and files listed in `.gitignore` files.

 ## Common project types
 [Common project types]: #common-project-types